How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 If you wrestle with high levels of self-doubt while your sibling or parents are bustling with confidence, more than likely, they stole your light (and you unknowingly allowed it to happen).

-Okay, now let’s examine some of the ways we steal light and energy from each other (other than seduction, which we covered above).
+Okay, now let’s examine some of the ways we steal light and energy from each other.

 The goal here is to increase our awareness of what’s happening beneath the surface.

 We already covered seduction above, so now let’s see how the other methods work.